stejsle1/semestralni_prace_PYT/docs/src/test.rst

 TEST
 ====

 Documentation can test some **wator** function to see how they works.
+To see how to run tests on own machine see :ref:`last capture<test-machine>`.

 .. testsetup::